jdaguilar/machine-learning-zoomcamp-capstone-project/README.md

 In this example, the Node IP is `192.168.49.2`.

-The `NodePort` for the churn-app-service is `30007`, so you can access your application through the following link:
+The `NodePort` for the creditability-app-service is `30007`, so you can access your application through the following link:

 ```sh
 http://192.168.49.2:30007